Drew75austin/ComputerVision/README.md

 1. Clone the repository:
 2. Install the required dependencies:

-4. Download the dataset and place it in the appropriate directory.
+4. Download the dataset and place it in the appropriate directory. not included as it's too much data)

-5. Run the Jupyter Notebook:

-6. Open the `High_Code_Plant_Seedling_Classification_1.ipynb` notebook and follow the instructions to train and evaluate the model.
+5. Open the `High_Code_Plant_Seedling_Classification_1.ipynb` notebook and follow the instructions to train and evaluate the model.

 ## Model Architecture